rchijioke/Lotide/README.md

 - `tail`: description
   This code defines an arrow function called tail that takes an array as input.
 The function returns a new array that contains all elements of the original array except the first one.
 If the input array has a length of one or less, the function returns the original array.

+- `eqObjects`: description
+ function eqObjects which will take in two objects and returns true or false, based on a perfect match.